gowthamk/gowthamk.github.io/research.md

 <h2> Probabilistic Verification of Systems </h2>

+{% include image.html url="/images/probabilistic_verification.png" width=275 align="left" %}

 Conventional program verification answers a yes-or-no question: given a program and a machine, is it provably *safe* to execute the program on the machine?
 Safety is generally defined as machine never reaching an undesirable state or never getting *stuck*.
-Unfortunately, real systems are fraught with uncertainies such as network partitions, message losses, and disk crashes, and proving safety under such system model requires programmers to account for black swan events through expensive mitigations (e.g., strengthening the consistency model, adding locks etc).
+Unfortunately, real systems are fraught with uncertainties such as network partitions, message losses, and disk crashes, and proving safety under such system model requires programmers to account for black swan events through expensive mitigations (e.g., strengthening the consistency model, adding locks etc).
 An interesting alternative in this context is to change the nature of verification itself:

-> Instead of performing determistic reasoning, can a program
+> Instead of performing deterministic reasoning, can a program
 > verification be formulated based on a probabilistic reasoning about
 > program safety?
 Instead of giving a yes-or-no answer, can the
 > verification  establish numeric bounds on how much a system